Ibn Saud: Rise to power

 Following the capture of Riyadh, many former supporters of the House of Saud rallied to Ibn Saud's call to arms.
 He was a charismatic leader and kept his men supplied with arms.
 Over the next two years, he and his forces recaptured almost half of the Nejd from the Rashidis.

 In 1904, Abdulaziz bin Mutaib Al Rashid appealed to the Ottoman Empire for military protection and assistance.
 The Ottomans responded by sending troops into Arabia.
 On 15 June 1904, Ibn Saud's forces suffered a major defeat at the hands of the combined Ottoman and Rashidi forces.
-His forces regrouped and began to wage guerrilla warfare against the Ottomans.
+His forces regrouped and began to wage a guerrilla war against the Ottomans.
 Over the next two years, he was able to disrupt their supply routes, forcing them to retreat.
-However, in February 1905 Ibn Saud was named qaimmaqam of southern Nejd by the Ottomans which he held until 1913 when an Anglo-Ottoman agreement was signed.
+Their efforts were rewarded in February 1905, when the Ottomans reversed their alliances and named Ibn Saud as qaimmaqam of southern Nejd, a title he held until the 1913 Anglo-Ottoman agreement.
 Ibn Saud's victory in Rawdat Muhanna, in which Abdulaziz Al Rashid died, ended the Ottoman presence in Nejd and Qassim by the end of October 1906.
-This victory also weakened the alliance between Mubarak Al Sabah, ruler of Kuwait, and Ibn Saud due to the former's concerns about the increase of Saudi power in the region.
+This victory also weakened Ibn Saud's alliance with the Kuwaiti ruler Mubarak Al Sabah, who began to fear Saudi preeminence in the region.

 Ibn Saud completed his conquest of the Nejd and the eastern coast of Arabia in 1912.
 He then founded the Ikhwan, a military-religious brotherhood, which was to assist in his later conquests, with the approval of local Salafi ulema.
 In the same year, he instituted an agrarian policy to settle the nomadic pastoralist bedouins into colonies and to replace their tribal organizations with allegiance to the Ikhwan.

-In May 1914, Ibn Saud made a secret agreement with the Ottomans as a result of his unproductive attempts to get protection from the British.
-However, due to the outbreak of World War I, this agreement which would have made Ibn Saud the wali or governor of Najd did not materialize, and because of the Ottomans' attempt to develop a connection with Ibn Saud the British government soon established diplomatic relations with him.
+Ibn Saud offered his alliance to the British but was rebuffed, and in May 1914 he made a secret agreement with the Ottomans which would have made Ibn Saud the wali (governor) of Najd.
+With the outbreak of World War I, this agreement did not materialize, and the British government resumed diplomatic relations with him.
 The British agent, Captain William Shakespear, was well received by the Bedouin.
-Similar diplomatic missions were established with any Arabian power who might have been able to unify and stabilize the region.
-The British entered into the Treaty of Darin in December 1915, which made the lands of the House of Saud a British protectorate and attempted to define the boundaries of the developing Saudi state.
+Britain sought similar diplomatic with other Arabian powers seeking to unify and stabilize the region.
+The Treaty of Darin in December 1915 made the lands of the House of Saud a British protectorate and attempted to define the boundaries of the developing Saudi state.
 In exchange, Ibn Saud pledged to again make war against Ibn Rashid, who was an ally of the Ottomans.